 After we were commissioned in 1982, the Indian Army introduced the plastic cousin of the age old enamelled water-bottle, officially known as Bottle Water Complete M83.
 This water-bottle continued with us as late as 2002.
 While in command of the Regiment in operational area in Rajasthan when the Indian army was deployed along the Indo-Pak border in the aftermath of a terrorist attack on the Indian Parliament, we ordered for the water-bottles, but the Ordnance Depot did not supply us with any.

 The new plastic water-bottle consisted of a green, plastic, square shaped bottle with a screw-on cap.
-It had a plastic cover on top with handles made of aluminium, and could be used as a cup when detached.
+It had a plastic cover on top with handles made of aluminum, and could be used as a cup when detached.
 The whole set was inserted into a canvas carrier lined with a thin layer of foam.
 This helped to keep the contents of the bottle warm in winter and cold in summer .
 Though the water-bottle had straps to be attached to the belt, most soldiers carried it in their backpacks,

 These plastic water-bottles were manufactured by some unheard-of private plastic manufacturers, located in and around Delhi.
 Though it was supposed to be made of food-grade High Density Poly Ethylene (HDPE), the water stored inside these water-bottles had unpleasant odour and left an after-taste.
 Cracks developed as a result of any accidental drop or extra-pressure exerted by the soldier on the water-bottle, especially while resting after a tiring long march.
 That was why our soldiers carried their water-bottles in their backpacks.
 By 2003, the Indian Army withdrew this plastic water-bottle.